mlflow/mlflow-website/website/blog/2024-09-01-model-as-code-logging/index.md

 Each of these models might already be logged and tracked properly using MLflow.
 Now, you need to "combine" these models into a single "system" that calculates CLV.
 We refer to it as a "system" because it contains multiple components.

-The beauty of MLflow's Model-as-Code logging is that it allows you to treat this "CLV system" as a "CLV model".
+The beauty of MLflow's Models-from-Code logging is that it allows you to treat this "CLV system" as a "CLV model".
 It enables you to leverage MLflow's capabilities, maintaining the MLflow-like model structure with all the advantages of tracking, versioning, and deploying your CLV model as a cohesive unit, even though it's built on top of other models.

 ### 3️⃣ When You Don’t Have Serialization at All:

 Despite the rise of deep learning, many industries still rely on rule-based algorithms that don’t produce serialized models.
-In these cases, Model-as-Code logging is very beneficial for integrating these processes into the MLflow ecosystem.
+In these cases, Models-from-Code logging can be beneficial for integrating these processes into the MLflow ecosystem.

-One example is in industrial quality control, where the Canny edge detection algorithm is often used to identify defects.
+One example is in industrial quality control, where the [Canny edge detection algorithm](https://en.wikipedia.org/wiki/Canny_edge_detector) is often used to identify defects.
 This rule-based algorithm doesn’t involve serialization but is defined by specific steps.

 Another example, which is gaining attention nowadays, is [Causal AI](https://en.wikipedia.org/wiki/Causal_AI).
 Constraint-based causal discovery algorithms like the [PC (Peter-Clark)](https://causal-learn.readthedocs.io/en/latest/search_methods_index/Constraint-based%20causal%20discovery%20methods/PC.html) algorithm that discover causal relationships in data but are implemented as code rather than as models.

-In either case, with Model-as-Code logging, you can log the entire process as a "model" in MLflow, preserving the logic and parameters while benefiting from MLflow’s tracking and versioning features.
+In either case, with Models-from-Code logging, you can log the entire process as a "model" in MLflow, preserving the logic and parameters while benefiting from MLflow’s tracking and versioning features.

 ## How To Implement Model-as-Code Logging?
 With Examples:

-We hope that by this point, you have a clear understanding of the "what" and "why" of Model-as-Code logging, and now you might be eager to get hands-on and focus on the _how_!
+I hope that by this point, you have a clear understanding of the "what" and "why" of Model-as-Code logging, and now you might be eager to get hands-on and focus on the _how_!

-In this section, we'll provide a generic workflow for implementing MLflow's Model-as-Code logging, followed by a basic yet broadly applicable example.
-We hope the workflow provides a broad understanding that allows you to address a wide range of scenarios.
-We will also include links to resources that help with more specific use cases (e.g., AI models).
+In this section, I'll provide a generic workflow for implementing MLflow's Model-as-Code logging, followed by a basic yet broadly applicable example.
+I hope the workflow provides a broad understanding that allows you to address a wide range of scenarios.
+I will also include links to resources that help with more specific use cases (e.g., AI models).

-### Model-as-Code Logging Workflow:
+### Models-from-Code Logging Workflow:

 A key "ingredient" of the implementation is MLflow's component `pyfunc`.
 If you're not familiar with it, think of `pyfunc` as a universal interface in MLflow that lets you turn any model, from any framework, into an MLflow model by defining a _custom_ Python function.
 You can also refer to [this earlier post](https://mlflow.org/blog/custom-pyfunc) if you wish to gain a deeper understanding.